Anatomy of a 13-digit ISBN

 ISBN-13: 978-1-86197-876-9 ISBN-13: 978 1 86197 876 9

-There are five groups of numbers, whereas the 10-digit ISBN has four groups.
-The same four groups are present in the 13-digit ISBN as are present in the 10-digit ISBN, although they are given somewhat different names in the new edition of the standard to that in the 10-digit standards.
+There are five groups of numbers, whereas the 10-digit ISBN had four groups.
+The same four groups are present in the 13-digit ISBN as were present in the 10-digit ISBN, although they are given somewhat different names in the new edition of the standard to that in the 10-digit standards.
 The extra group present in the 13-digit ISBN is the first one, a 3-digit identifier called the "prefix element".

 The five groups from left to right are: